Cypriot Small “tulip” bowl/conical cup: Early Cypriot III (2300-2100BC) - Middle Cyprio I

-Red Polished Ware with partly black-top.
-Conical beaker with 2 pierced, pointed lug handles by the rim.
-Decorated with incised lines filled with white lime.
-Double lines by rim and base and between them vertical features: bunches of zig-zags, hatched diamonds, large hollow hatched diamonds containing groups of dots.
-Also groups of dots alternating with bunches of unbounded diagonal lines.
-A smaller version to a shape found only in Early Bronze Age I-II in North Cyprus, especially around Bellapais Vounous, and usually designated a "Tulip bowl".
-The pointed base would have compelled the drinker to empty it before it was put down, or pass it to someone else.
+Red Polished Ware "Tulip bowl" with partly black-top.
+Conical beaker with 2 pierced, pointed lug handles by the rim, decorated with incised lines filled with white lime.
+Double lines by rim and base and between them vertical features: bunches of zig-zags, hatched diamonds, two larger, hollow hatched diamonds containing groups of dots.
+Also groups of dots alternating with patches of unbounded diagonal lines.
+The pointed base would have compelled the drinker to empty it before it was put down, or to pass it to someone else.

 Size: 9.6cm high